mobify/stencil/README.md

 ### Testing instructions

-1. Ensure you have Sass 3.3+: run `sass -v`
-If you have Sass < 3.3, run `gem update sass`
+1. Ensure you have Sass 3.3+: run `sass -v`.
+If you have Sass < 3.3, run `gem update sass`.

-2. Ensure you have Bower: `bower -v`
-If not, run `npm install -g bower`
+2. Ensure you have Bower: `bower -v`.
+If not, run `npm install -g bower`.

 3. Clone git@github.com:mobify/stencil.git.
 Tests should be done on master.

-4. Change to the stencil directory and `run npm install && bower install`
+4. Change to the stencil directory and `run npm install && bower install`.

-5. Run `grunt` to compile the test stylesheets
+5. Run `grunt` to compile the test stylesheets.

-6. Run `python -m SimpleHTTPServer` to make the visual tests available on localhost:8000
+6. Run `python -m SimpleHTTPServer` to make the visual tests available on localhost:8000.

-7. Navigate to localhost:8000
+7. Navigate to localhost:8000.

-8. Components and utilities are found in tests/visual/
+8. Components and utilities are found in tests/visual/.

 ## Updating `gh-pages` Online Docs